Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint=true, destructiveHint=false, idempotentHint=true, openWorldHint=true.
-The description adds value by explaining the return structure and the concept of the identity layer, without contradicting annotations.
+Annotations already declare readOnlyHint=true, destructiveHint=false, idempotentHint=true.
+The description adds behavioral context by explaining the tool returns identity, session, and memory summary, and illustrates this with an example.
+It reinforces the safe, read-only nature without contradicting annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.